 For this report, a systematic literature review was conducted by researchers at the University of Virginia to assess available studies on forest restoration and provide a bottom-up picture of progress.
 Primary literature, as well as publicly available reports, and databases were assessed to build a comprehensive database of areas where forests were restored (definition of restoration activities in Box 1) since 2000.

 The primary literature review was conducted using Web of Science, and evaluated 3,654 papers.
 Grey literature and publicly available databases were also reviewed per expert recommendations and included reports and data from the Bonn Challenge Barometer, the Restoration Database for Latin America and the Caribbean from the CIAT/WUR project for USAID, and the GEF database.
 Of the papers and data sources assessed, only restoration activities (tree gain, activities defined in Box 2) since 2000 in the implementation/ongoing or completed phase were considered.
 The study used the FAO definition of forest (Box 2); however, papers that identified the study system as forest but did not provide a formal, canopy-cover based definition were included.
 Papers were excluded where trees added were likely short-term, such as unassisted regeneration in existing forests following repeated disturbances (e.g. fire and windthrow), or timber rotation (e.g. harvest and replantings).
 To focus on landscape-scale restoration, papers were excluded that reported forest cover increases of areas less than 100 ha, except for mangrove restoration which tend to be smaller scale.
 Plot-based studies in which the total restored area exceeded 100 ha were included, even if individual plots were <100 ha.
 Studies in which no new area of forest cover was added after 2000 were excluded.
-For studies in which restoration began prior to 2000 but additional area of forest cover was added after 2000, only forest area restored after 2000 were included in the analysis.
+For studies in which restoration began prior to 2000, but additional area of forest cover was added after 2000, only forest area restored after 2000 were included in the analysis.
 For studies that reported increasing forest area from a timepoint before 2000 and a timepoint after 2000, linear expansion rates were assumed and included only the area restored after 2000 based on the linear extrapolation.
 Finally, for those papers that reported both restoration and degradation within the study area, gross restoration was included and not net restoration.
 Using these criteria, a total of 117 primary literature papers were included and 3 grey literature and public databases were included for analysis.

 With the compiled data, each of the restoration locations per data entry were assessed to identify and remove duplicate initiatives and avoid double counting [still ongoing].
 A meta-analysis was then conducted to determine the number of hectares restored by region, restoration type, ecosystem type and motive for restoration in the periods 2000-2011, 2011-2014 (Bonn Challenge), 2014-2019 (NYDF).